madmesi/examples/docker-examples/dotnet-examples/README.md

 - `docker-compose logs myapp-develop` will show the logs form the container created for 'myapp-develop' service.
 If you do not provide the name of the service, consolidated log for all services will be shows.

+- Pause a container , not stopping it, with the option `docker-compose pause` You will take away the CPU from it and it will be frozen.
+How to unpase? `docker-compose unpause`

+- Another option is when you need to pull the images ( not in this case where you're building the Dockerfile, in a case where the Dockerimage option is specified.) before running the containers, you can use the `pull` option.

+`docker-compose pull`